poiyomi/PoiyomiDocs/docs/thryeditor/enduser.md

 There are a few tools integrated into Unity for assistance on using certain Shader features.
 A few examples include `Fix Keywords`, `Unlocked Material List`, `Flipbooks Creator`, and more.

 [Learn more about Thry Editor's Integrated Tools.](./tools.md)

+## Unity Integrations

+Thry Editor integrates itself within the Unity Project from the Menu Bar and in context menus.
+Here are some of the hidden features you can find.

+### Lock / Unlock All

+You can quickly and efficiently Lock or Unlock ALL Poiyomi Materials found within an Avatar with just a few clicks.
+This can be helpful when ensuring things are properly locked prior to uploading.

+To access it, `Right-Click` on your Avatar.
+In the context menu, hover over `Thry -> Materials`, then click either `Lock All` or `Unlock All`.

+You can also do the same thing to Folders in your Unity Project by `Right-Clicking` on a Folder that contains Poiyomi Materials as well.